Apothecary

 Jess Bobbins needs to add Reagents to hold the Weapon Oil together.

-Weapon Oils are aligned to Fire and Stun is Aligned to Fire.
+Weapon Oils are aligned to Fire and Rend is Aligned to Fire.

-Weapon Oil (F) to Stun (F) costs 1 Spirit Flicker.
+Weapon Oil (Fire) to Stun (Fire) costs 1 Spirit Flicker.
 The base Spirit to bind the effects together with no additional cost due to them Aligning.

 This means the total cost of the item would be 3 Fire Flicker and 1 Spirit Flicker